hendriksanta/MCMC-Introduction/README.md

 # MCMC-Introduction
-Older notebook introducing MCMC methods in tf distributions framework
+Older notebook giving a simple introduction to MCMC and usage of MCMC methods in tensorflow probability https://github.com/tensorflow/probability